 Examination

-Mark the position of the wheels in relation to the hubs with paint.
-This will allow the balanced wheel to return to its original position.
-When loosening the wheel bolts, the vehicle must be on its wheels.
+Mark the position of the wheels relative to the hubs with paint.
+This will allow the balanced wheel to be installed in its original position.
+When unscrewing the wheel bolts, the car must stand on its wheels.
 Raise the car and remove the wheels.

-Attention: The thickness of the brake disc must be welded in the thinnest places -arrows-.
+Attention: Welding of the brake disc thickness should be performed in the thinnest places of the "arrow".

-Measure the brake disc thickness.
-Workshops use a special caliper or micrometer for this, since a shoulder forms on the brake disc during operation.
-The thickness of the brake disc can also be measured with a conventional caliper, but then a rigid gasket must be placed on each side of the disc (for example, one or two coins in denominations of 1 ruble).
-In order to obtain the thickness of the brake disc, the thickness of the pads must be subtracted from the measured size.
+Measure the thickness of the brake disc.
+Workshops use a special caliper or micrometer for this, since a ridge forms on the brake disc during operation.
+The thickness of the brake disc can also be measured with a regular caliper, but then a hard gasket must be placed on each side of the disc (for example, one or two coins of 1 ruble each).
+To obtain the thickness of the brake disc, the thickness of the installed pads must be subtracted from the measured size.

-If the wear limit is reached, lure the brake discs.
+If the wear limit is reached, replace the brake discs.

-If the brake discs have been turned to the minimum thickness, the brake pad set can be reinstalled.
+If the brake discs have been ground down to the minimum thickness, a set of brake pads can be installed again.

 If there are large cracks or grooves, replace the brake disc with a new one.

-Screw on the wheels.
-Do not grease wheel bolts.
-Attach the wheels so that the ones applied before removing the uterus coincide.
-Lower vehicle, tighten wheel bolts crosswise to 100 Nm.
+Tighten the wheels.
+Do not lubricate the wheel bolts.
+Position the wheels so that the marks applied before removing the yoke coincide.
+Lower the car, tighten the wheel bolts crosswise to 100 Nm.